-Figure 61 Toggle exclude from build menu
+Figure 67.
+Toggle exclude from build menu

-4.5.2 Excluding a Folder from the Build Process
+4.6.2.
+Excluding a Folder from the Build Process

 A folder can be excluded from build or included in the build in two different ways described below.

-Note, however, that there are some special folders that can never be included into the build.
+There are some special folders that can never be included into the build.
 In Eclipse by convention folders having a name which starts with a . (dot) are used for storing special files or folders, that one or more plug-ins might temporarily create.
 Such folders and for this reason their whole content is always excluded from build, no matter how their property is set.